 After all that deep sea exploration, visitors will probably return to the Carta Marina to ponder how little has changed.

 Monsters of the Deep: Science Fact and Fiction runs until January 2022.
 For entry details and openings follow the link below.

 National Maritime Museum Cornwall

 The multi-award winning National Maritime Museum Cornwall has 15 galleries, over five floors beautifully illustrating the past, present and future of this island nation.
-Silver winner of UK Heritage Attraction of the Year at the 2013 British Travel Awards, the Museum features a number of stunning exhibitions dedicated to the…
+Silver winner of UK Heritage Attraction of the Year at the 2014 British Travel Awards, and the 2014 Telegraph Family Friendly Museum award, the museum features…